 Learn more about decision-making as a part of the problem-solving process, decision-making models, and two techniques to make better decisions in the introduction to the decision-making process.

-All managers will need technical, conceptual, interpersonal, and self-management skills.
+All effective managers will need technical, conceptual, interpersonal, and self-management skills.
+If you want to work on developing management skills, read our article about management training programs.

 Frequently Asked Questions

-Three management skills identified by Robert Katz are technical, conceptual, and interpersonal, sometimes called “human” skills.
+Three management skills identified by Robert Katz are technical, conceptual, and interpersonal, also called “human.”

 Managers are responsible for running the organization effectively and ensuring everyone works together toward a common goal.
-Without these skills, effective managers cannot manage employees to achieve the organization’s goals.
+Without managerial skills, effective managers cannot manage employees to achieve the organization’s goals.